muratk3n/thirdwave/en/2019/05/oneill.md

 Excellent talk by Bezos.
 The vision is solid; even renewable energy (the only kind that matters) will not suffice for population growth forever, we have to increase our options.
 How?
-Large, habitable O'Neill stations are one way that can have artificial gravity.
+Large, habitable O'Neill stations are one way that can collect their own energy, have artificial gravity.
 To get there, we need to build infrastructure; our generation's work.

 Makes sense, with a million ppl per, a thousand of these things could house a billion.
 They could be placed at any sufficiently close